 The Henningham surname is most likely taken from the name of a village in England called Hevingham, near the city of Norwich in Norfolk county, but there are other towns of similar names in England.
-The Saxon word "Ham" meant village', and the Old Norse word "Hami" similarly referred to 'homestead'.
-It is the suffix ham that leads one to believe that Henningham was originally a habitation name.
+The Saxon word "Ham" meant "village," and the Old Norse word "Hami" similarly referred to "homestead."
+It is the suffix -ham that leads one to believe that Henningham was originally a habitation name.

 Early Origins of the Henningham family

 "Hevingham formerly belonged to the bishops of Norwich, one of whom, Walter de Suffield, in 1250 built a palace here, no trace of which now remains. "

 Early History of the Henningham family

 This web page shows only a small excerpt of our Henningham research.
-Another 129 words (9 lines of text) covering the years 1273, 1498, 1601, 1414, 1547, 1604, 1678, 1640 and 1653 are included under the topic Early Henningham History in all our PDF Extended History products and printed products wherever possible.
+Another 129 words (9 lines of text) covering the years 1273, 1498, 1601, 1414, 1547, 1604, 1678, 1640, 1653, 1604, 1577 and 1633 are included under the topic Early Henningham History in all our PDF Extended History products and printed products wherever possible.

 Henningham Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Henningham are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Henningham include: Heningham, Henyngham, Hevenyngham, Heveningham, Henygham, Henningham and many more.

 Early Notables of the Henningham family (pre 1700)

 Another 58 words (4 lines of text) are included under the topic Early Henningham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Henningham family to Ireland

 Some of the Henningham family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Henningham (post 1700) +

 - John Henningham, Professor of Journalism at the University of Queensland in Australia, and author of "Institutions in Australian Society" and other works of Political Science